-Looking for assistance to plant trees in your community?
+Looking for assistance to plant and care for trees in your community?

-Here are links to some of the main state and regional programs that can help.
+See the guidebook or below for some of the main state and regional programs that can help support your urban forestry efforts.
 For local programs and contacts, try looking up your community on our Home Page map.
 Remember, trees are an approved Best Management Practice for helping to meet the Chesapeake TMDL, so look more broadly to the wide array of local, state, and federal programs aimed at water quality, watershed restoration, and green infrastructure.

-Sustainable local funding strategies are critical for communities to make progress on tree canopy goals.
-This article provides a good starting point for learning more about options:
+This article provides a good starting point for identifying local funding strategies for communities to make progress on tree canopy goals.

 Delaware Forest Service offers tree planting grants to communities within the Chesapeake Bay watershed portion of the state.